-The HTF funds will be made available through a stand-alone HTF funding round.
+The HTF funds will be made available through pairing with awarded or proposed LIHTC projects or in a stand-alone HTF funding round.
 IFA anticipates utilizing the funds in projects across the state in areas which exhibit a strong need for housing for extremely low-income families.